Agoric/documentation/main/zoe/api/zoe.md

 developer to create a publicFacet (or pointer to same) and details of how to use it.
 Is it just publicFacet.getCurrentPrice() or similar depending on its definition?**

-Returns a `IssuerKeywordRecord` containing the public facet defined in the argument contract `instance`.
+Returns a `publicFacet` containing the public facet defined for `instance`.
 ```js
 const ticketSalesPublicFacet = await E(zoe).getPublicFacet(sellItemsInstance);
 ```